ecg-icas/icas/src/source/reporting.rst

 Query
 ************************************
-The metrics query should be provided as a JSON object which has these minimum requirements:
+The metrics query should be provided as a JSON object of type `Metrics Request`_, which has these minimum requirements:

 * At least one valid entry in the `Time Ranges`_ field.